 Many College members introduce new ideas and current issues to ACEP through Council resolutions.
-This may sound daunting to newer members, but the good news is that only takes two ACEP members to submit a resolution for the Council to consider.
+This may sound daunting to newer members, but the good news is that it only takes two ACEP members to submit a resolution for the Council to consider.

 The Council meeting is your opportunity to make an impact and influence the agenda for the coming years.
 If you have a hot topic that you believe the College should address, now is the time to start writing that resolution.

 Resolutions consist of a descriptive Title, a Whereas section, and finally, the Resolved section.
 The Council only considers the Resolved when it votes, and the Resolved is what the Board of Directors reviews to direct College resources.
 The Whereas section is the background, and explains the logic of your Resolved.
 Whereas statements should be short, focus on the facts, and include any available statistics.
 The Resolved statement should be direct and include recommended action, such as a new policy or action by the College.

 There are two types of resolutions: general resolutions and Bylaws resolutions.
 General resolutions require a majority vote for adoption and Bylaws resolutions require a two-thirds vote.
 When writing Bylaws resolutions, list the Article number and Section from the Bylaws you wish to amend.
 The resolution should show the current language Bylaws language with additions identified in bold, green, underline text and red strikethrough for any deleted text.
 Please refer to the ACEP Website article, "Guidelines for Writing Resolutions," for additional details about the process and tips on writing a resolution.